Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 “Let’s go visit my old band.
 I gots payback due on Robby fer tryin’ to rape Jack last year.
 Michael’s his best friend.
 He kin see me.
 We all kin pay ol’ Robby a visit and fuck ‘im up.
 Ya knows enyone wid a car.”

 “There’s ol’ Vic from the Sawgrass Campground.
 He gots ta play wid yer band when I’s momentarily laid up in hospital.
 He’s 23 but still cool.
 I’ll call ‘im.”

-Vic is up for it.
-Soon he’s driving Tommy to Coral Gables down I-95.
+Vic’s up for it.
+Soon he’s driving Tommy down I-95 to Coral Gables.
 Jace rides along without Vic being aware he’s there.
 Tommy has to ride pussy, which pleases homophiliac Vic, who slings an arm around the boy.

 They bang on Michael’s back door.
 Jenna and he answer.
 They both rush to Jace, Jenna hugging him and Michael pounding him on the back.
 Vic is totally confused; Tommy says he’ll explain later.